 Visit The Isle of Wight This Summer

-The Isle of Wight has always been a great tourist destination in the summer months, but 2016’s summer program provides, even more, entertainment.
+The Isle of Wight has always been a great tourist destination in the summer months, but this summer program provides, even more, entertainment.
 A Festival of the Sea is an apt summer pastime for a small island in an area of British waters, especially one so steeped in naval and sailing traditions.

-Sailing From Cowes:
+Sailing From Cowes

 It is all about sailing, sailing, and more sailing on the Isle of Wight across the summer months as keen yachtsmen take their boats over to the ports of the island for a little light soiling on the channel and top competitors battle the coastline and each other.